Desingularization of Coassociative 4-folds with Conical Singularities: Obstructions and Applications: Applications

-The main point of this definition is that pairs $(N^{\prime},A^{\prime})\in\mathcal{M}(N)\times\mathcal{M}(A)$ satisfy the topological matching condition as well as the constraint on the AC rate of convergence to $C$.
-Therefore, the set of gluing data near $(N,A)$ for which we can apply Theorem \ref{mainthm1} is a subset of $\mathcal{M}(N)\times\mathcal{M}(A)$.
-Moreover, we have a natural map from the gluing data into $\mathcal{M}(X)$ given by Theorem \ref{mainthm1}.
+By Theorem \ref{mainthm1}, we have a natural map from the gluing data into $\mathcal{M}(X)$; that is, given a pair $(N',A')\in\mathcal{M}(N)\times\mathcal{M}(A)$ we can define a deformation of $X$ by gluing $N'$ and $A'$.
 Since we desingularize $N$ using $A$ to get $X$ it is natural to ask whether we can construct all compact coassociative 4-folds near $X$ via gluing; that is, whether the gluing map is a local diffeomorphism.
 In general this should not be possible, and the first thing to compare is the dimensions of $\mathcal{M}(N)$, $\mathcal{M}(A)$ and $\mathcal{M}(X)$.

 We begin by recalling the description of $\mathcal{M}(N)$ from \cite{LotayCS}.

 \begin{thm} There exist finite-dimensional vector spaces of forms $\mathcal{I}(N)$ and $\mathcal{O}(N)$, an open neighbourhood $\hat{\mathcal{M}}(N)$ of $0$ in $\mathcal{I}(N)$ and a smooth map $\pi:\hat{\mathcal{M}}(N)\rightarrow\mathcal{O}(N)$ such that $\mathcal{M}(N)$ near $N$ is locally homeomorphic to $\pi^{-1}(0)$ near $0$.
 Moreover, the expected dimension of $\mathcal{M}(N)$ is